 Richard Sayama is originally from Honolulu, Hawai’i.
 He attended Marymount Manhattan College where he double majored, earning his BFA in Modern Dance and his BA in Business Arts & Management.
 As a professional, Richard has worked with General Mischief Dance Theater Group, iKADA Contemporary Dance, One Day Dance, Alison Cook Beatty Dance, H.T Chen & Dancers, and Rock Dance Collective.
 He has also had the pleasure of performing works by Paul Taylor, José Limón, Elizabeth Roxas-Dobrish, Alison Cook Beatty, Elisabeth Motley, H.T.
 Chen, and Maria Torres.
-Richard has been with JLDC since 2019.
+This is Richard's fourth season with JLDC.